 - Software Design

 Each category focuses on a different aspect of engineering design.
-In this way, LEC promotes communication, design, and ingenuity, and an opportunity for students to develop their professional skills in a competitive environment.
+In this way, LEC promotes communication, design, and ingenuity, and represents an opportunity for students to develop their professional skills in a competitive environment.

 Junior Team Design – Teams of up to four (4) 1st and 2nd year engineering students compete to produce a feasible solution to a physical engineering problem despite limited materials and time.
 The problem statement with objectives and constraints is revealed on the day of the competition